PiyushDangre/study-notes/Interview-Questions/coforge-2026.md

 - How do u deploy your application
 - heap memory how to monitor
 - what is predicate function
-- what do u mean by terminal operations in java 8
+- what do u mean by terminal operations in java 8.
+Give examples.
 - what java versions and spring boot versions ur using (according to compatibility)
 - map vs flatMap
 - What is service discovery in microservices